We have thousands of human-written stories, discussions, interviews and reviews from today through the past 20+ years. Find them here:

 The Kennedy Center.

 The two-year shuttering of the Kennedy Center would most certainly have implications for the National Symphony Orchestra, a Kennedy Center "artistic affiliate" which rehearses and performs at the venue for most of its year-round season, during which it gives about 180 concerts.
-The Kennedy Center contributes some $10 million a year to the NSO’s $42 million budget, under its affiliate agreement that has been in place since 1986, according to the New York Times.
+The Kennedy Center also contributes some $10 million a year to the NSO’s $42 million budget, under its affiliate agreement that has been in place since 1986, according to the New York Times.

 The Kennedy Center, which underwent a major expansion and renovation in 2019, has been embroiled in controversy since Trump took over as chairman of its board in February 2025, ousting Democratic board members, purging much of its professional staff and canceling certain already-scheduled events for political reasons.
 In December, Trump-appointed members of the board voted to rename the center the "The Donald J. Trump and The John F. Kennedy Memorial Center for the Performing Arts," or the "Trump Kennedy Center."